 "Is that so?
 Ten points from Gryffindor, then."

 "You're not allowed in the corridors past nine o'clock.
 You're well aware of the rules you're currently breaking."

 "I don't see you following them, though," Harry bit off.

 Draco straightened his back in a very arrogant way and smirked unpleasantly.
 "Well, I'm a Prefect.
 I'm patrolling the corridors to make sure no rule breakers like yourself are out of bed.
 And you just lost your house another five points for being snotty.
 Now go back to your dormitory.
 Off you go!"

 Harry was genuinely amazed by this most peculiar behaviour from Malfoy's side.
 What was he playing at?
 He did not at all sound as hateful as usual, but almost … amused.

 Malfoy's eyes narrowed.
 "Why aren't you leaving?
 Want me to take yet another ten points from your precious house, Potter?"

 Harry hesitated.
 "No," he then said, deciding to test this strange new mood of Malfoy's, "but I'm not leaving either.
 I'm going to take another few turns up and down the stairs, if you don't mind."

-He made to push by Malfoy, but was naturally stopped in mid-step.
+He made to push past Malfoy, but was naturally stopped mid-step.
 A deeply annoyed sigh escaped him.
 Then he saw the livid, fire-like spark in Draco's eyes and swallowed it back down.
 "What did you just say?" his arch enemy asked.
 "Are you making fun of me?"

 Harry sighed again.
-This was getting real tiring.
+This was getting really tiring.
 "Yes, of course I am, Give-Me-A-Breako, now will you please let me pass?"